Experimental Physics and

 If you wish to cross-compile for a vxWorks target you will obviously need to have Wind River's Tornado or WorkBench software installed, and to edit the base/configure/os/CONFIG_SITE.Common.vxWorksCommon file.

-Download the Cygwin Installer and run it.
+Download and run the 32-bit Cygwin Installer (you can use the 64-bit Cygwin Installer but you will have to create your own configuration files for the cygwin-x86_64 target on older versions of Base).
 When installing Cygwin to use with GCC, you may set the "Default Text File Type" to be either Unix or DOS depending on whether you expect to use other Windows-specific tools with this installation or not.

 Note: Some Cygwin versions may not successfully build some EPICS Base versions, although it may still be possible if you to configure Base to create a statically linked version.

-You will need to select at least the following Cygwin packages for installation:
+You will need to select at least the following Cygwin packages for installation (plus their atomatic dependencies):

 The installer will add extra packages on which the above depend automatically.
 In addition to the above, the following packages are useful to have: